EFForg/starttls-backend/README.md

 all MX records for the domain, then performs a series of checks on each discovered hostname's port 25.

+If `$HOSTNAME` environment variable is set, this is used in the SMTP hello.

 ## What does it check?
 For each hostname found via a MX lookup, we check:
  - Can connect (over SMTP) on port 25